yhchan/trend-etp-coding-standard/slides.md

 ## [Open Closed Principle][open-closed-principle]

 - Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
-- In other words, (in an ideal world...) you should never need to change existing code or classes: All new functionality can be added by adding new subclasses or methods, or by reusing existing code through delegation.
+- All new functionality can be added by adding new subclasses or methods, or by reusing existing code through delegation.

 ---